 Looking in the mirror to make sure you have two eyes and that they are both open at the same time is NOT an adequate inspection of your 3D viewing equipment.
 If you are having trouble seeing 3D, this might mean that you have problems with your binocular (two-eyed) vision or stereo vision (3D vision).

-If you are having a hard time seeing Avatar 3D or other 3D movies, pictures, etc., have your vision checked by an optometrist who test AND TREATS stereo vision.
+If you are having a hard time seeing 3D movies, 3-D TV or pictures, etc., have your vision checked by an optometrist who tests AND TREATS stereo vision (i.e. binocular or two-eyed vision).
 They are called developmental optometrists or behavioral optometrists.
-You can locate such an eye specialist through this FIND A DOCTOR Directory.
+You can locate such an eye specialist through this FIND AN EYE DOCTOR Directory.

 Even if it turns out that you do have a problem with your two-eyed vision, don't worry!
 Less than five percent of the population have severe visual disabilities which make seeing in 3D difficult or impossible.
 This group includes those who have lost an eye or very few of those with medical diagnoses of amblyopia (lazy eye) or strabismus (eye turns -- "crossed eyes" or "wandering eyes").
 In MOST cases, two-eyed vision (binocular vision) can be improved with supervised vision therapy.